Share transfers typically occur during internal or group reorganizations or when selling the company or welcoming a new shareholder.

 When Do Share Transfers Take Place?

-- Ensure an appropriate board agreement or general meeting resolution authorizing the transfer has been passed.
+- Obtain Proper Authorization.
+Ensure you have an appropriate board resolution or general meeting approval authorizing the share transfer.

 What Documents Are Required for a Share Transfer?

-- Certified management accounts dated no more than 3 months for the company and its subsidiaries
+- Certified management accounts – Updated within the last three months for both the company and any subsidiaries involved.

 Are Previous Share Certificates Still Valid?